axismaps/axis-jekyll/_posts/2008-11-08-a-new-kind-of-election-map.markdown

     which has been ingrained by the thousands of maps which precede yours.\n\nYou make two points that I can agree with completely (paraphrased):\n\n1.
 Itâ€™s a matter of taste and other personal factors.\n\n2.
-In the end, neither map is really going to provide observations more qualitative that â€œthereâ€™s more blue in this area than that area.â€\x9D"
+In the end, neither map is really going to provide observations more qualitative that "thereâ€™s more blue in this area than that area.â€\x9D"
 - id: 28
   author: bill raynor